mantl/mantl/vagrant/README.rst

 .. data:: control_memory

-   The amount of memory in MB to allocate for control node virtual machines.
-   This setting is only valid for the virtualbox provider.
+   Similar to the above, but for control nodes.

 .. data:: control_cpus

-   The number of CPUs to allocate for control node virtual machines.
-This setting is only valid for the virtualbox provider.
+   Similar to the above, but for control nodes.

+.. data:: edge_memory

+   Similar to the above, but for edge nodes.

+.. data:: edge_cpus

+   Similar to the above, but for edge nodes.

 .. data:: network